Parallel Computing for Data Science Fall 2024 (EN 601.420/620)

 Grading

-The course will includes six to nine programming activities that span one to two weeks of course time.
+The course will includes at least six rogramming activities that span one to two weeks of course time.
 Activities will be graded for completion of the assignment.
 Activities that are incomplete or do not fulfill the stated objectives may be resubmitted with permission from the instructor.
 The goal of the activities is for the student to gain skills with the algorithms, programming tools, and principles presented in the class.
 Answers that are incorrect or programs that do not meet the assignment objectives will be either (1) be marked as incorrect to provide feedback to the student or (2) be returned to the student for resubmission.
 Every student will have the opportunity to receive all credit for all activities.
 Activities makes up 40% of the course grade.

 The course has two exams: a midterm and a final.
 Each exam counts for 30% of the course grade.